 Just for you, I’ve compiled all these treats with links on Amazon so you can try them for yourself!

 Did we leave any out?
-We tried a few other items such as chips, a bugles knock off, and some crackers, but they didn’t stick out.
 What is your favorite insanely delicious treat in Japan?